Section Two: Student Rights and Responsibilities

 The letter of notice will state briefly a description of the incident alleged, as well as stating all policies the accused student is alleged to have violated and the possible consequences if the accused student is found in violation.
 The letter of notice will direct the accused student to contact the Conduct Administrator or designee within two business days (Monday through Friday) of receipt to respond to the complaint.

 The failure of a student to acknowledge the notice within two (2) business days will result in an administrative hold on the student’s account.
-This administrative hold will remove the student from all future scheduled courses.
+This administrative hold will remove the student from all future scheduled courses and prevent transcripts from being issued.
 The hold will not be lifted until the student participates in either an informal or formal hearing and the Student Community Standards proceedings for the student are closed.

 Ashford University divides complaints into minor and serious violations.
 Generally, with the exception of Academic Integrity violations, any misconduct that will result in less than separation is considered minor, and any misconduct that is likely to result in suspension or expulsion is considered serious.
 If the student accepts responsibility for the violation(s), prior to the hearing, whether minor or serious, the complaint will be resolved in an informal hearing, as previously described.
 If the student does not accept responsibility, minor complaints will be referred for an informal hearing, and more serious complaints will be referred to the Student Community Standards Committee for a formal hearing (see subsequent details on the proceedings of this committee).
 The Conduct Administrator or designee has discretion to determine the severity of the alleged violation(s), and whether informal or formal hearing procedures will apply.